-The Rover brand was recognised as being terminally-damaged in a similar fashion to some US brands, and in response an MG variant appeared in 2001, with a thorough-but-minor tweaking of everything from appearance (by Peter Stevens) to powertrain and suspension.
+The Rover brand was recognized as being terminally damaged in a similar fashion to some US brands, and in response, an MG variant appeared in 2001, with a thorough but minor tweaking of everything from appearance (by Peter Stevens) to powertrain and suspension.
 At least initially.

 This required new floor pressings and a new rear suspension as the main changes, but surely so many that surely the level of optimism was outlandishly high that it would ever return a profit.
 In production, body shells had to be taken off the line to modify the transmission tunnel by hand.

 The ZT 260 car only arrived in Australia after the early-2004 facelift.
 There was a Rover 75 V8 as well and we didn’t get those, but rather an automatic version of the MG was available instead.
 Other markets had the transmission option tied to the brand.